printdotio/printio-ios-sdk/build_checklist.md

 - If accepting credit card payments, have you set up your Braintree account?
     - Staging Encryption Key
     - Production Encryption Key
+    -
+    -
+    -

+# Required Steps to make SDK into a full app